 Soprano Lucia Cesaroni returns to Pacific Opera Victoria for her role debut as Violetta in Verdi's La traviata.
-Lucia made her Pacific Opera mainstage debut as The First Lady in The Magic Flute in April 2009 while participating in the company's Resident Artist Program.
-She will return to POV as Anne Trulove in Stravinsky's The Rake's Progress (2009), as the Rheinmaiden Woglinde in Wagner's Das Rheingold (2014), and for her role debut as Mimi in Puccini's La Bohème (2018).
+Lucia made her Pacific Opera mainstage debut as the First Lady in The Magic Flute in April 2009 while participating in the company's Resident Artist Program.
+She has returned as Anne Trulove in Stravinsky's The Rake's Progress (2009), as the Rheinmaiden Woglinde in Wagner's Das Rheingold (2014), and for her role debut as Mimi in Puccini's La Bohème (2018).

 In 2017, Ms. Cesaroni sang Musetta in La Bohème with Opéra de Montréal, and returned to the Spoleto Festival for their 60th anniversary performing Donna Anna in Don Giovanni under Maestro James Conlon.
 Engagements in the 2017/18 season included Donna Anna in both Ravenna and Novara under the auspices of the Spoleto Festival and Eleonora in Donizetti's L'assedio di Calais with Odyssey Opera.

 Other recent credits include Susanna in Le nozze di Figaro for the Spoleto Festival; the title role in the World Premiere of the Togni/Singer opera Isis and Osiris with Voicebox:Opera in Concert; Carmina Burana for Chorus Niagara; Barbarina in Le nozze di Figaro and Adele in Die Fledermaus with Opera Hamilton; and Julia in Der Vetter aus Dingsda for Toronto Operetta Theatre.